Honest breakdown of Looker Embedded Analytics, covering features, embedding options, pricing, performance limits, and when the complexity pays off.

 However, for teams with complex data needs, strong engineering support, and a Google Cloud setup, it might still be worth it.

-Is Looker Embedded Analytics Worth It in 2025?
+Is Looker Embedded Analytics Worth It?

 ✅ Good Fit If... | ❌ Not Ideal If... |